-5. MB’s Segmentation Plan Analysis
+MB Segmentation Plan Analysis

-MB’s SITS 2.0 segmentation planning documentation presents clear and secure options for a segmentation deployment.
-The documents elaborate and provide technical know-how to network and security considerations for each deployment’s selection.
+The MB SITS 2.0 segmentation planning documentation presents clear and secure options for a segmentation deployment.
+The document is elaborate and shows technical know-how regarding network and security considerations for each deployment selection.

-The documents methodology and the analysis align with good cyber engineering practice, additionally the several deployment options presented are covering a wide spectrum of possibilities.
+The document methodology and analysis align with good cyber engineering practice, and the several deployment options presented cover a wide spectrum of options.

-We suggest adding to the documentation a list of benefits and downsides for each option, including security, safety, cost and maintenance considerations.
+We recommend adding to the documentation a list of benefits and downsides for each option, including security, safety, cost, and maintenance considerations.

-Some options might provide better security but at a large maintenance upkeep, for example.
+Some options might provide better security, but at a large maintenance upkeep, for example.

-Such an effort is paramount to the selection of the optimal deployment for Untertürkheim plant.
-The suggested process should involve all the relevant stakeholder of the segmentation deployment, from network/security team to the BISO and plant manager.
+Such an effort is paramount for the selection of the optimal deployment for the Untertürkheim plant.
+The suggested process should involve all the relevant stakeholders of the segmentation deployment, from the network/security team to the BISO and plant manager.

-Upon reviewing the documentation, we would like to share the following insights:
+After reviewing the documentation, we would like to share the following insights:

-Deployment of an enforcement point between production level and non-production level (Layer 3.5) in preventative mode is a paramount consideration in protecting the production processes and equipment against external threats.
-As discussed in detail in the next chapter, our threat modeling analysis predicts that the majority of cyber attacks on production equipment will commence from the MB IT network (e.g. DCN or office LANs) or through the DMZ.
-A Significant attack mitigation control is a stringent, preventative deployment in front of the production level network.
-SITS 2.0 segmentation plan document present several such deployment possibilities.
+Deployment of an enforcement point between the production level and the non-production level (Layer 3.5) in preventative mode is a paramount consideration in protecting the production processes and equipment against external threats.
+As will be discussed in detail in the next chapter, our threat modeling analysis predicts that the majority of cyber attacks on production equipment will originate from the MB IT network (e.g. DCN or office LANs), or through the DMZ.
+A significant attack mitigation control is a strict, preventative deployment in front of the production level network.
+The SITS 2.0 segmentation plan document presents several such deployment possibilities.
 For example, Figures 5 and 6 shows two optional deployment models: